Icinga/icinga2/doc/21-development.md

 #### Systemd <a id="development-package-builds-systemd"></a>

-If your distribution uses Systemd:
+If your distribution uses systemd:

 ```
 systemctl {start|stop|reload|status|enable|disable} icinga2
 ```

-In case the distribution is running Systemd >227, you'll also need to package and install the `etc/initsystem/icinga2.service.limits.conf` file into `/etc/systemd/system/icinga2.service.d`.
+In case the distribution is running systemd >227, you'll also need to package and install the `etc/initsystem/icinga2.service.limits.conf` file into `/etc/systemd/system/icinga2.service.d`.